delaradaryaei/Ai-Skincare-Chatbot/README.md

 # Ai-Skincare-Chatbot
-Ai skincare chatbot that has a skincare quiz incorporated to give personalized recommendations from Sephora's Skincare Products
+Ai skincare chatbot that has a skin type quiz incorporated to give personalized recommendations from Sephora's Skincare Products